Aira must help her friends when they're transformed into animals at the feast

 ‘This looks a good place,’ she said, indicating an oaken desk.
 She pushed the wolf underneath it.
 ‘Sit, stay,’ she commanded.
 Boroden looked none too pleased but, seeing himself outdone by Misty who was already sat and looking expectantly at Aira for a treat, he did as he was bid.
 ‘I know you’re not a Cù Sìth, but you look near enough,’ Aira smiled, locking him in.

 The corridor was eerily quiet and several of the lamps had blown out.
-She went some paces along the corridor towards the dining room where she expected to find Carnelian before odd sounds made her pause.
+She had gone some paces along the corridor towards the dining room, where she expected to find Carnelian, when suddenly odd sounds made her pause.
 There was a low bellowing and a clank, then several high-pitched squeaks followed by the snort of a wild boar.

 Aira gathered her courage and inched back the dining hall door.
 At the high table sat not King Kerfinror but an ancient bear.
 The room was in chaos and filled with all manner of creatures.
 A ptarmigan strutted about the table chased by a lithe fox.
 A walrus lugged himself across the floor, sending shrews and a goose scattering.
 A beaver gnawed at the table leg and a frog took a flying leap onto a plate of oatcakes.

 In a corner a jolly golden puppy was playing at herding a placid young highland bull of a shaggy, wheaten appearance.
 On the bull’s back, squeaking and wriggling excitedly, was an otter kit.
 The otter’s joyous, chocolatey eyes were unmistakably those of Hëkitarka.

 Spotting Aira, Hëkitarka wriggled down and scampered over.
 He stood on his hind legs with a gleeful look, showing off his transformed appearance.
 Pouncing on one of her clogs, he invited her to play with him.